 Three late-20th-century books that I've picked up over the years have formed a basis.
 They are Florence - an architectural guide by Guido Zucconi; Firenze Architecture by Lorenzo Capellini and Churches of Florence by Verdon, Coppellotti and Fabri.
 This last little book is closest to the most useful, as you might imagine, but annoyingly lacks both an index and a contents page.

-Eve Borsook's Companion Guide to Florence and The Blue Guide to Florence by Alta Macadam have both been darn useful on recent trips, and for reliability.
+Eve Borsook's Companion Guide to Florence and The Blue Guide to Florence by Alta Macadam have both been darn useful and reliable.

 The Renaissance Hospital: Healing the Body and Healing the Soul by John Henderson proved fruitful with regard to those churches attached to hospitals.